thejayray/thejayray.github.io/_posts/2024/2024-01-25-watches-for-kids-blok.md

 layout: post
 date: 2024-01-25 8:15:00 -0600
 tags: post, watches, fashion, kids
-title: 'Watches for Kids - First Impressions of Blok’
+title: 'Watches for Kids - First Impressions of Blok'
 ---

 I am not sure when I stopped wearing watches.
 I always liked them, though.
 Perhaps this was a precursor to my desire to become a mechanical engineer.
 Moving parts within functional systems that were created to support human endeavors.